AlacrisIO/meta/competition.md

 [Liquid](https://blockstream.com/liquid/) is an early side-chain project, with a two-way peg to Bitcoin, with a fixed set of notaries who handle all the logic.
-On top of this side-chain they have a richer smart contract language than Bitcoin (is this where they use Simplicity?), a blinding layer called Confidential Assets,
+On top of this side-chain they have a richer smart contract language than Bitcoin (is this where they use Simplicity?
+Unhappily it's actually unusable), a blinding layer called Confidential Assets (?), etc.

 See their [Elements blockchain](https://elementsproject.org/) and their [source on GitHub](https://github.com/Blockstream/liquid).